JerryShockley/kserver/ColorSisters/Readme.md

 ## Build Notes

+### 2 Dec 2014
+* Getting Started - set black background for the entire view
+* Getting Started - support gestures for horizontal scroll
+* Camera View - Once you touch “getting started” it should open the camera view (viewfinder mode), unless the camera is unavailable, in which case open in picker view.
+* Camera View - Cancel should take you back to the launch pages
+* Camera View - Flash control is disabled (rear camera)

 ### 27 Nov 2014
 * Updated KokkoInterface with: unit tests, exception handling, NSArray returns, and proper signatures based on feedback